The Value of well-defined NCR and CAR

 Nonconformity – “non-fulfillment of a requirement”

-ISO 9001 focuses proper identification, control, and appropriate actions based on the nature of the nonconformity (see below); but how they are identified, and the means of control, and the critical thinking required for appropriate actions are where a QMS either succeeds or fails.
+ISO 9001 focuses on proper identification, control, and appropriate actions based on the nature of the nonconformity (see below); but how they are identified, and the means of control, and the critical thinking required for appropriate actions are where a QMS either succeeds or fails.

 ISO 9001:2015